ccorsmeier/CADdy-Release-Notes/README.md

 - The Admin Materials page-size switcher now shows a loading spinner.
 - Wider, more readable column widths on the projects page.
 - Various styling fixes across the sales, install, and estimate pages.
+- Added mobile views for projects and sales pages.

 # CADdy Bid v0.1.3-Alpha
 @date: 2026-07-08